newrelic/newrelic-lambda-layers/README.md

-# mainland-layer
+# newrelic.lambda-layers

-Repo for layer experiments
+Build and publishing scripts for New Relic's public AWS LAmbda layers.